oxylabs/quick-start-guide/README.md

 ## Interface for Testing Web Scraper API

 Alternatively, you may want to use our intuitive web-based interface to test the capabilities of Web Scraper API.
-After registering a free account on the Oxylabs [dashboard](https://dashboard.oxylabs.io/), visit the **Scraper API Playground**.
+After registering a free account on the Oxylabs [dashboard](https://dashboard.oxylabs.io/), visit the **Web Scraper API Playground**.
 Here, you can also try out our **AI-powered OxyCopilot** feature, which creates scraping and parsing codes by using prompts written in plain English language.